J-lewen/erp/content.en/docs/table-of-contents/training/part_7.md

 <hr style="height:1px; visibility:hidden;" />

 **Step 2: Running ICA**

 Now that you've cleaned the data, you're ready to run ICA.
-The output from this can be confusing, but there are a number of resources to help you familiarise yourself with the process of identifying occular activity, such as this incredibly helpful [UCSD Tutorial](https://labeling.ucsd.edu/tutorial/labels).
+The video below will guide you through how to select and remove eye-movement components, but depending on your actual dataset the output from this can be confusing.
+This is probably one of the ERP pre-processing stages that demands the most experience, but there are a number of resources to help you become familiarised with the process of identifying occular activity, such as this incredibly helpful [UCSD Tutorial](https://labeling.ucsd.edu/tutorial/labels).

 <hr style="height:1px; visibility:hidden;" />
 <u> Video</u>